HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 `yieldplotlib` extends the commonly used Python plotting package `matplotlib` to take advantage of the wide variety of customization options that  `matplotlib` offers, as well as the extensive knowledge base many users of `yieldplotlib` will have with that package.
-The `yieldplotlib` generic plots are designed to be used for single yield run visualizations and can make scatter plots, standard plots, and histograms.
+The `yieldplotlib` generic plots are used for single yield run visualizations and can make scatter plots, standard plots, and histograms.

-The comparison plots are designed for plotting multiple yield runs in either the same multi-panel figure, or on the same set of axes for more complex comparisons.
+The comparison plots are for more complex comparisons by plotting multiple yield runs in either the same multi-panel figure, or on the same set of axes.

 ### Plotting Scripts
 `yieldplotlib` contains scripts for generating common plots used in yield code visualizations to